 Over the last few years, IV therapy has been grabbing more time in the spotlight.
 And while some of the buzz has come from its ability to replenish electrolytes after a dehydrating night of boozing, IV infusions offer much more than a quick hangover fix.

-IV therapy, in which nutrients (or sometimes, just sterile water) is intravenously administered into your bloodstream, boasts a slew of health benefits that range from alleviating brain fog and aiding muscle recovery to supporting immunity and enhancing skin health.
+IV infusion therapy, in which nutrients (or sometimes, just sterile water) is intravenously administered into your bloodstream, boasts a slew of health benefits that range from alleviating brain fog and aiding muscle recovery to supporting immunity and enhancing skin health.

 And many of us need all the help we can get — our modern-day lifestyles are sapping our systems like never before.
 “Poor nutrition, too much stress and limited rest and self-care can lead to dehydration and vitamin depletion,” explains Sarah Giordano, RN, BSN, an IV Therapist at THE WELL.